Who can offer a raffle?

-There is no RCW or WAC requirement for the drawing to be held in the state.
-WAC’s 230- 11-095, 230-11-100, and 230-11-102 outline raffle records to be maintained by the licensee in Washington even when the drawing is held outside of the state.
-WAC 230-11- 015 outlines requirements for unlicensed raffles, which allow for us to approve an organization to keep their records out of the state.
+There is no requirement for the drawing to be held in the state.
+Raffle records must be maintained by the licensee in Washington even when the drawing is held outside of the state.

 Can my organization have a raffle and use the proceeds to benefit a local child who needs medical care or another similar good deed in the community?

-Probably, but you need to be sure you have obtained specific approval from the Gambling Commission (WAC 230-07-010).
-The Commission will need to confirm that using the proceeds is in compliance with your organization's stated goals and purposes as set forth in your by-laws.
-Also, the Commission will require you to give the money directly to the purpose for which you intend it, not to the individual.
+Probably, but you need to be sure you have obtained specific approval from the Gambling Commission.
+The commission will need to confirm that using the proceeds is in compliance with your organization's stated goals and purposes as set forth in your by-laws.
+Also, the commission will require you to give the money directly to the purpose for which you intend it, not to the individual.
 In the example cited, the money would be given to the hospital, to a medical supply company for a wheelchair.

 How long is a raffle license valid?

 A raffle license is valid for one year, from the date it was issued.

 Do I have to pay gambling taxes to the local jurisdiction for my raffle?

 It depends on where you live.
 Contact your county or city to find out if there is a tax on raffles in your area.
 State law allows cities, counties or towns to tax raffles at a maximum rate of 5% of net receipts; the first $10,000 cannot be taxed.